Which Aircraft Hangar Type Fits Your Needs

 Future Aircraft

-• Choose slightly larger space now
+• Choose slightly larger space now—moving hangars is expensive and time-consuming

-• Avoid long-term commitment to undersized hangar
+• Avoid long-term commitments to undersized facilities that limit future options

-• Consider flexibility of box hangar configuration
+• Consider the flexibility box hangar configurations offer for different aircraft types

 Changing Needs

-• Partnerships may require shared space
+• Partnerships may develop requiring shared space arrangements

 Making the Choice